Day 01 - Arrival Kathmandu [1,350m/4,430ft]

 - Full support crew with 1 porter for every 2 trekkers

-- Kathmandu airport transfers and escorts
+- All airport transfers and escorts as per flight time.

 - Comprehensive first aid kit with high altitude medicines